liuyudut/ResTune/README.md

 ## Data preparation
 Data should be downloaded in `./Datasets/`.
 You may also use any path by setting the `--dataset_root` argument to `/your/path/`.

-## Supervised pre-training with labelled data
+## Supervised pre-training with labeled data

 ```shell
 # Train CIFAR-10 with 5 labeled classes